jcgurango/meremail/README.md

 # Meremail
 A minimalist, self-hosted email API + client with a robust rules engine.
 Built with Hono, Vue 3, and SQLite.
 Connect it to your SMTP/IMAP, and it'll handle everything else.
 PWA for mobile.
+[Read more about what it is and why it exists here.](WHY.md)

 ## Features